A few years back, I got an unexpected, though common, gift. That gift was simply an Inkling.

 After re-reading the books the agent provided me with and taking two or three times as many notes as I had the first time through, I still felt unprepared.
-I asked David if there was anything more I could do or read.
+I asked my husband if there was anything more I could do or read.
 He didn’t think there was, but I knew better.
 With two weeks left before the interview, I went to the library and checked out two armloads of books.
 I didn’t just study computer security, though; I studied all of the basics of computer science: the way operating systems worked, computer networking and more.
 Each morning after changing the baby and making my coffee, I sat down at my reading station in the playroom and took up where I left off.
 And other than a walk or two and a Thanksgiving dinner at a friend’s house, that is where I stayed—for an entire week straight.

 The following week was much more relaxed.
-I spent the time reviewing my notes (the third or fourth iteration as I added to them and rewrote them during the course of my reading and my long explanatory conversations with David, who was more useful to me by far than any book).
+I spent the time reviewing my notes (the third or fourth iteration as I added to them and rewrote them during the course of my reading and my long explanatory conversations with my husband, who was more useful to me by far than any book).
 I peeked at the subject heading of a page, then attempted to recall out loud everything that was written on that page.
 By the day of the interview, I felt that I was not just prepared—I was overprepared.

 And as it turned out, I was right.